String Theory and Pre-big bang Cosmology: Introduction

 As it will discussed in the following section, the consistency of string theory requires the existence of extra spatial dimensions besides the three ones we are familiar with.
 In such a context, two possibilities arise.
 In the most conventional unification scenario, in which the extra spatial dimensions are of size comparable to the string length scale \cite{9}, the parameter $\ls$ turns out to be extremely small, $\ls \sim 10 \,\lp$.
 As a result, all effects pertaining to the finiteness of the string size only come into play at energy scales $\Ms c^2 =\hbar c/ \ls$, so high to be well outside the reach of present (direct) high-energy experiments.
 In such a case the predictive power of the theory is low, as what can be tested by accelerator experiments are only the predictions of the so-called low-energy string effective action.
 Unfortunately, at the present stage of our knowledge, such an action can only be derived within perturbative computational techniques, and its precise form is unknown.

 This discouraging conclusion can be avoided, at least in principle, if our Universe contains extra spatial dimensions compactified on length scales which are small if compared to macroscopic standards, but are nevertheless ``large" with respect to the parameter $\ls$ of string theory \cite{10,10a}.
-In this case the energy scale $\Ms c^2$ may be lowered well below the Planck scale $\Mp c^2= \hbar c/\lp$, even by many orders of magnitude, thus possibly approaching the energy range explorable by near future accelerator experiments.
+In this case the energy scale $\Ms c^2$ may be lowered well below the Planck scale $\Mp c^2= \hbar c/\lp$, even by many orders of magnitude, thus possibly approaching the TeV scale and the energy range accessible to present (or near future) accelerator experiments.

 In any case, the energy scales typical of string theory (whether near to, or far from, the Planck scale) should have been reached during the primordial evolution of our Universe: string theory can then be properly applied to cosmology, to ask if (and how) inflation is naturally predicted, in such a context.
 The hope is to obtain, on one hand, a solution to the open problems of the conventional inflationary scenario and, on the other hand, a possible phenomenological signature of string theory, according to the historical tradition teaching us that fundamental gravitational theories have always been confirmed by astrophysical observations (as, for instance, Newton's and Einstein's theories of gravity).